 Spacious restrooms are located on all levels throughout the ballpark.
 Changing tables are available in most men's and women's restrooms.
 Family restrooms are located next to the First Aid rooms behind home plate on both the Upper and Lower Level Concourses.

-The Roof Deck is Oriole Park's newest destination open to all ballpark patrons.
-Overlooking the playing field on top of the batter's eye wall in centerfield, the deck features two rows of seats facing the field, outdoor lounge seating, and a full-service bar with views of the playing field and Eutaw Street.
-Stop by for a Maryland craft beer and a number of local culinary favorites and stay for the downtown rooftop experience.
+The Budweiser Roof Deck is open to all ballpark patrons before and during most games.
+Overlooking the playing field on top of the batter's eye wall in center field, the deck features two rows of seats facing the field, outdoor lounge seating, and a full-service bar with views of the field and Eutaw Street.
+Enjoy the downtown rooftop experience with a bird's eye view of Camden Yards.

 The Orioles year-round partnership with Sarasota County is highlighted by the club's Sarasota 365 program, which promotes community and charitable involvement in Sarasota 365 days a year.
 Fans can receive information on all of the Orioles' activities in Sarasota and sign up for an online quarterly newsletter at orioles.com/sarasota.

 Fans may recognize that special person's birthday or anniversary on Oriole Park's centerfield video board.
-Please call 888-848-BIRD or visit orioles.com at least 48 hours in advance to schedule your Scoreboard Surprise.
+Please call 888-848-BIRD or visit orioles.com/scoreboard at least 48 hours in advance to schedule your Scoreboard Surprise.
 Requests cannot be taken the day of a game.
-Fans may also sign up for future games in the Fan Assistance Centers by providing the following information: celebrant's name, address, age/years married, the date of the game, and the name and daytime phone number of a contact person in case the Orioles have a question.
 Fans may also mail in their requests to:

 333 West Camden Street